BorimirGanchev/HackTues2024/README.md

 Track Fit is a comprehensive fitness solution that uses easy to use technology to monitor and analyze your workouts.
 With Track Fit, users can track their workout sessions using a fitness bracelet equipped with advanced sensors, with minimal effort of their side for entering information.
 Here's how it works:

 ![alt text](tema.jpg)
+We chose to work on this topic, because we are all share a common hobby- gym workouts and some of us don't have a gym buddy, so we struggle with keeping track of our workout while watching if we do the exercises correctly.

 ## Getting Started